10 Helpful / 0 Not

 Other Thoughts: One of the better after work choices in this area.
 Also check out the Oakbrook course, not much elevation change, but challenging with fairways cut out of fairly dense woods.

-Update: Due to significant tree/brush removal, I'm dropping my rating from 3 to 2.5.
+Update: Due to significant tree/brush removal and a general realignment of my reviews, I'm dropping my rating to a 2.

 4 Helpful / 0 Not